The Authority of Darkness

 No man can serve two masters (lords); for either he will hate (have no love for) the one, and love the other; or else he will cling to the one, and despise (think down upon, think slightly of) the other.
 You cannot serve God and mammon (success in this world) Matthew 6:24

 If the revelation of Christ doesn’t become your life, your reason for living, it can become relegated to simply a curiosity, an interesting bit of knowledge or experience you carry in your pocket so to speak.
 Every Christ believer has to find his or her personal place of importance in the body of Christ.
 Especially if you find no spiritually productive outlet, or ministry for what God is imparting to you by the revelation of the Christ within, that experiential knowing can become stagnant, insignificant in your life and mind and heart.
+You could end up simply fulfilling a perceived religious obligation every Sunday, ignoring the vital life and love of the Christ within.

 Worse yet, all the knowing of God you have can become dogmatic trivia which, rather than being freely and lovingly shared with others, becomes a religious bludgeon used to isolate, insulate and harden the heart.
 In that case, apathy will rule your heart rather than love, and you will treat others with condescension, envy and strife rather than longsuffering, love and joy.
 Why?
 Because the spirit is not bearing fruit in your life, and you start to wither away spiritually.
 You still have all this knowledge in your head, but your heart falls farther and farther away from the Lord of love.

-A minister does not have to be perfect (thank God!), just faithful.
+A minister does not have to be fleshly perfect (thank God!), just faithful.
 Just stay on the journey into Christ, seeking to live out the fantastic, glorious revelations being imparted to you.
 Don’t let go or give up.
 Don’t let your heart get hard when others reject what you share, for you serve the Lord Christ, not man.
 And of the Lord you shall receive the reward of your inheritance, which is to partake of a larger and larger portion of our heavenly Father, God Himself.

 Wherefore seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which does so easily beset us, and let us run with patience the race that is set before us, Looking unto Jesus the initiator and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne of God.
 Hebrews 12:1,2